I have some exercise tips to help get you moving this spring.

 Then there are non-specific exercise groups like those on Facebook.

 3. Mix it up

 Exercise should be varied to stimulate the right outcomes.

 Cardio, weights, exercise bands, mobility exercises, balance exercises, indoors, outdoors – it’s like eating a well-balanced diet – get a bit of everything to help you improve.

 If you’re running then you need resistance exercises.
-If you’re losing weight you need cardio and weights.
+If you’re losing weight, you need cardio and weights.

-Your EP will help you work it out.
+I can help you work it out.

 4. Move smarter

 The quality of your movement will help you stay fit and healthy for longer.

 Work on technique and posture before load so that you develop good habits and don’t get injured.